liebig/cron/README.md

 <a name="defaultvalues"></a>
 ### Changing default values

-Cron ist designed to work out of the box without configuration.
+Cron is designed to work out of the box without configuration.
 To enable this behaviour a few default values are set.
 To change Crons default settings there are two possibilities.

 #### Set methods